SparkPost/support-docs/articles/recipient-validation/validate-an-email-list.md

 description: "A guide on how to easily validate a large list of email addresses using Recipient Validation."
 ---

 With Recipient Validation you can upload and validate a large list of email addresses.
-You should contantly remove bad addresses and disengaged subscribers, as well as validate your lists if you haven't sent to them for  a while or if you're moving between email service providers.
+As a best practice, you should contantly remove bad addresses and disengaged subscribers, validate lists you have not sent periodically or consistently, and validate lists when moving between email service providers.

 **Note:** You should never purchase lists or send to people who have not explictly opted-in to recieve emails from you.